 Off the east coast of Honduras, Roatán is the largest and most developed of the country’s Bay Islands, which offers retirees an incredible opportunity for a new idyllic life.

 About 35 miles (56 km) long and only five miles (eight km) wide, Roatán offers hillside views and affordable beachfront property.
-There are plenty of rental options, with fully fitted two-bedroom apartment in popular areas running from $600 to $1,000 per month.
+There are plenty of rental options, with a fully fitted two-bedroom apartment in popular areas running from $600 to $1,000 per month.
 Typical utilities run $200 per month, and the average couple spends about $600 per month on groceries.

 For a retired couple that owns a home in Roatán, a typical monthly budget hovers around $1,000.
-For a retired couple renting on the island island, a typical monthly budget is closer to $1,800.
+For a retired couple renting on the island, a typical monthly budget is closer to $1,800.

 05Isla Mujeres, Mexico